-Ms. Calderon is presently a director of Northern Technologies International Corp., where she chairs the Audit Committee and serves on the Nominating and Corporate Governance Committee, and Arcimoto, where she chairs the Audit Committee.
+Ms. Calderon is presently a director of Northern Technologies International Corp., where she chairs the Audit Committee and serves on the Nominating and Corporate Governance Committee, Formerly she was on the board of Arcimoto, where she chaired the Audit Committee.